chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 or feel free to contribute at [the source on GitHub][gh-package].

 The source of the example app used for this tutorial [right here][gh-tut], if you want to take a look and compare.

+Also, feel free to correct my mistakes in the comment - I'm sure there are some.

 [flutter]: https://flutter.dev
 [gh-package]: https://github.com/chenasraf/wheel_spinner